 Centennial Place Elementary School is a public elementary school in Atlanta.
-The principal of Centennial Place Elementary School is Alison Shelton and can be contacted at email@example.com.
-452 students go to Centennial Place Elementary School and identify primarily as Black, non-Hispanic; White, non-Hispanic; and Multiracial.
-2% of the Centennial Place Elementary School students are "limited in English proficiency."
-57% of the 452 students here are classified as "economically disadvantaged", and 64% get reduced lunch prices.
-The student to teacher ratio at Centennial Place Elementary School is 12:1.
+The principal of Centennial Place Elementary School is Alison Shelton, who can be contacted at email@example.com.
+464 students go to Centennial Place Elementary School and identify as Black, non-Hispanic; White, non-Hispanic; and Asian/Pacific Islander.
+2% of the Centennial Place Elementary School students have "limited English proficiency."
+57% of the 464 students here are classified as "economically disadvantaged", and 69% get reduced lunch prices.
+The ratio of students to teachers at Centennial Place Elementary School is 12:1.
 Atlanta New Century School is one of the nearest elementary schools.

 - Computer arts

 - Drawing painting

 - Rock climbing

 |Native Hawaiian or Other Pacific Islander||0%||0%|

 |Students eligible for free or reduced-price lunch program||69%||75%|

 Converting to Charter school status will ruin this school.
 The best teachers are leaving - Our wonderful Assistant Principal Ms. Reilly is leaving.
 So is the counselor our awesome orchestra teacher and most of the best!
 Over half of my child's teachers are leaving this school!
 I am worried about the quality of instruction when most of the remaining teachers have less than 5 years teaching experience!
 My ratings are for the current teachers.